DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 Dmitri apologizes to the players for concealing this information from them, and notes his understanding if the players are frightened or upset.

 > [!abstract]+ **The Players'Choice**
 > The Krezkovs, self-reliant and proud, would never dream of asking the players to find Ilya or stop the Abbot for them.
 If the players offer to do so, however, the Krezkovs are humbled and brought to tears with gratitude, though they apologize for not having much to offer in thanks.
-(Even if the players don’t offer to do so, Ezmerelda d'Avenir will recruit them to save Ilya and defeat the Abbot after meeting Ezmerelda in [[#L2b.
-The North Wing]].)
+(Even if the players don’t offer to do so, Ezmerelda d'Avenir will recruit them to save Ilya and defeat the Abbot after meeting Ezmerelda in [[#K2b.
+The East Wing]].)
 >
 > The Krezkovs also have additional aid in locating Ilya: Ezmerelda d’Avenir, a monster hunter and a friend of the Krezkovs, has been traversing the Svalich Woods for the past several days in search of him.
 (See **Ezmerelda’s Visit** below for more information.)